guvra/foundry/docs/builder/select.md

 $query->reset();
 ```

-The `reset` method is also available for other statement (insert, update, delete).
+The `reset` method is also provided by the other statements (insert, update, delete).